 Several other models have been developed as extensions of the Paustenbach et al. (1988) model.
-Semino et al. (1997) added a gastrointestinal compartment to the inhalation model of Paustenbach et al. (1988) to describe uptake of carbon tetrachloride administered by a single gavage dose at levels of 25 or 50 mg/kg in corn oil or at a dose of 17.25 mg/kg in 0.25% aqueous Emulphor to male F344 rats.
-The gastrointestinal compartment was divided into a series of sequential absorption subcompartments, each characterized by three parameters: emptying time, absorption rate constant (describing input to the portal circulation), and bioavailability.
+Semino et al. (1997) added a GI compartment to the inhalation model of Paustenbach et al. (1988) to describe uptake of carbon tetrachloride administered by a single gavage dose at levels of 25 or 50 mg/kg in corn oil or at a dose of 17.25 mg/kg in 0.25% aqueous Emulphor to male F344 rats.
+The GI compartment was divided into a series of sequential absorption subcompartments, each characterized by three parameters: emptying time, absorption rate constant (describing input to the portal circulation), and bioavailability.
 These parameters were optimized against the experimental results for concentrations of parent carbon tetrachloride in arterial blood or exhaled air.
-The number of subcompartments was also varied; nine subcompartments were needed to obtain a good fit of this data set for delivery by corn oil gavage, whereas only six or seven subcompartments were needed for aqueous Emulphor.
-The
+The number of subcompartments was also varied; nine subcompartments were needed to obtain a good fit of this data set for delivery by corn oil

-^b From Reitz et al. (1996), except hamster, which was estimated as the mean of mouse and rat.
+&lt;sup>b From Reitz et al. (1996), except hamster, which was estimated as the mean of mouse and rat.

-^c Rodents: experimentally measured; humans: calculated (see text).
+&lt;sup>c Rodents: experimentally measured; humans: calculated (see text).

-^d Rodents: calculated from in vivo V{max} (mg/hour/kg BW) using $BW^{0.7}$ (personal communication; email dated 9/5/2006, from Dr. Karla Thrall, Pacific Northwest National Laboratory, to Susan Rieth, U.S. EPA); humans: calculated (see text).
+&lt;sup>d Rodents: calculated from in vivo $V{max}$ (mg/hour/kg BW) using BW0.7 (personal communication; email dated 9/5/2006, from Dr. Karla Thrall, Pacific Northwest National Laboratory, to Susan Rieth, U.S. EPA); humans: calculated (see text).

-^e Data from Zangar et al. (2000).
+&lt;sup>e Data from Zangar et al. (2000).

-^f Corrected from value of 0.16 in Table 5 of Thrall et al. (2000) (personal communication; email dated 9/5/2006, from Dr. Karla Thrall, Pacific Northwest National Laboratory, to Susan Rieth, U.S. EPA).
+&lt;sup>f Corrected from value of 0.16 in Table 5 of Thrall et al. (2000) (personal communication; email dated 9/5/2006, from Dr. Karla Thrall, Pacific Northwest National Laboratory, to Susan Rieth, U.S. EPA).

-^g Corrected from value of 0.14 in Table 5 of Thrall et al. (2000) (personal communication; email dated 9/5/2006, from Dr. Karla Thrall, Pacific Northwest National Laboratory, to Susan Rieth, U.S. EPA).
+&lt;sup>gCorrected from value of 0.14 in Table 5 of Thrall et al. (2000) (personal communication; email dated 9/5/2006, from Dr. Karla Thrall, Pacific Northwest National Laboratory, to Susan Rieth, U.S. EPA).

-$^{^{\}rm h}$ Assumed to be equal to the rat based on in vitro $K{\rm m}$ comparisons.
+$^{h}$ Assumed to be equal to the rat based on in vitro $K{m}$ comparisons.

-1Calculated as the average of the rat, mouse, and hamster in vivo/in vitro ratios.
+&lt;sup>1Calculated as the average of the rat, mouse, and hamster in vivo/in vitro ratios.

-model simulated the higher rapid initial uptake with the aqueous vehicle and the more pulsatile absorption profile observed from corn oil delivery following a single exposure.
-The subcompartments were not intended to correspond to actual anatomic segments of the gastrointestinal tract, and the values generated for oral uptake parameters were not intended to represent true physiological measurements.
+gavage, whereas only six or seven subcompartments were needed for aqueous Emulphor.
+The model simulated the higher rapid initial uptake with the aqueous vehicle and the more pulsatile absorption profile observed from corn oil delivery following a single exposure.
+The subcompartments were not intended to correspond to actual anatomic segments of the GI tract, and the values generated for oral uptake parameters were not intended to represent true physiological measurements.